ElementsProject/lightning/doc/lightning-datastore.7.md

 The main cause of failure is an already-existing entry.

 The following error codes may occur:
-- -32602: invalid parameters, including already-existing key.
+- -32602: invalid parameters, including already-existing/not-existing key.

 AUTHOR
 ------